 Protein is one of the most important compounds in human body.
-Function of a protein defined by its structure.
-Protein structures divided into few categories such as primary structure, secondary structure, tertiary structure, and quaternary structure.
+Function of a protein is defined by its structure.
+Protein structures are divided into few categories such as primary structure, secondary structure, tertiary structure, and quaternary structure.
 A protein consists of more than one linear chain of amino acids that further fold into polypeptides of different structures and features.
-Protein structure prediction has played an important role in protein design which is important in field such as medicine.
-In protein structure prediction, different information of the protein has been used and one of them is protein contact map which is used in this research.
+Protein structure prediction has played an important role in protein design which is essential is several fields for instance medicine.
+In protein structure prediction, different information of protein has been used and one of them is protein contact map which is used in this research.
 Protein contact map is a compact representation of three-dimensional conformations of a protein.
 A contact map is a two-dimensional Boolean matrix representation of protein structure, each of the dimensions is represented by residue number, while the value is true when the corresponding residues are spatial neighbours and false otherwise [2].
-Protein contact map is binary symmetric matrices where non-zero values represent the residue in contact [3] that shown below in Fig. 1.
+Protein contact map is binary symmetric matrices where non-zero values represent the residue in contact [3] that is shown in Fig. 1.